Tips for Researchers

-- Permission from the district/school should be submitted on letterhead along with your IRB application.
+- Permission from the district/school should be submitted on letterhead along with your IRB protocol.

 - If you're working with an outside entity that has its own IRB (for example, Altru, ND Department of Human Services, another University), approval from that IRB may be required in addition to UND IRB approval.
 Contact an outside IRB as soon as possible – there is no need to wait for UND's IRB approval to make an initial inquiry about another institution's research requirements.

-- If you're going to be making any recordings during the research – audio, video, digital, or image – you must fill out the Human Subjects Review Form.
+- If you're going to be making any recordings during the research – audio, video, digital, or image – the study does not qualify in an exemption category.

-- If you'll be surveying or interviewing children under age 18, you must fill out the Human Subjects Review Form.
+- If you'll be surveying or interviewing children under age 18, the study does not qualify in an exemption category.

 5. Include anything being used to gather data from participants, such as: